 Party speaker vs Bluetooth speaker

 Although party speakers are all equipped with a Bluetooth receiver, they differ from portable Bluetooth speakers by a larger format.
-Specifically designed to liven up birthday parties, New Year’s Eve parties and karaoke parties, these speakers have larger drivers and high amplification power to play music in a large room or in the garden and make all your guests dance.
-These speakers, also called PA speakers, also provide extensive connectivity to connect all your sources, including a microphone or a guitar, for example.
+Specifically designed for birthday, New Year’s Eve and karaoke parties, these speakers have larger drivers and high amplification power to play music in a large room or in the garden and make all your guests dance.
+These speakers, also called PA speakers, also provide extensive connectivity to connect all your sources, such as a microphone or guitar, for example.
 Finally, they are often accompanied by light effects to set the mood on the dance floor.

 The importance of bass